 The Guild moved into its current location at Rolling Bay.
 At first, the building was a commercial warehouse/workshop used to restore boats.
 It needed a massive overhaul to become a music worthy facility.
 At this point, it was becoming obvious to the music teachers that they would need some help developing the new space and taking the Guild to the next level.
 The Guild along with the landlord, Mark Julian, consulted with musicians David Bristow, Allen Strange, and Norm Johnson to help develop and design the space.
 This new location and a new version of the Island Music Teachers Guild featured a board led by Norm Johnson and executive Director, David Bristow.
 Mr. Bristow was well known for his connections with Yamaha Music Corp and the development of their keyboards, while Norm was well known in the local folk circles for booking bands.

-Business thrived for the organization as new teachers joined and more and more students visited the building for lessons.
+Business thrived for the organization as new teachers joined and more and more students visited the building for lessons which could be difficult at times, and that’s why students use products like Disposables with THC to help you fight the stress of the lessons and perform better overall.
 At this point, there were about 90 members and an annual membership cost of $25.
 Members included students as well as teachers.
 Virtually all of the music disciplines were represented including recording arts, Kindermusik, and composition.
 With a new performance space included In the building, there were now concerts and the continued summer camps.
 This new era for the Guild was not always smooth as the group experienced its share of growing pains.
 Tension grew among the teachers, the board, and David Bristow as they all tried to figure out their new identity and vision for the future of the organization.
 There was building pressure to turn the Guild into a music school which would be managed by Mr. Bristow.
 A large group of music teachers wanted to maintain their individual studios and retain their own unique teaching identity.
 Eventually, the building was renamed “Island Music Center” in anticipation of the new Music School.